Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Support: You may need to wear a fabric support device similar to a jock strap to decrease swelling.

 - Hydrocelectomy: Hydrocelectomy is surgery to remove your hydrocele.
-Caregivers make an incision in your scrotum or groin.
+Healthcare providers make an incision in your scrotum or groin.
 During surgery for a simple hydrocele, a small incision is made, and the fluid is removed.
-During surgery for a communicating hydrocele, caregivers use stitches to close the tube.
+During surgery for a communicating hydrocele, healthcare providers use stitches to close the tube.
 The stitches stop the flow of fluid from the hydrocele to the abdomen.
-Ask your caregiver for more information about a hydrocelectomy.
+Ask your healthcare provider for more information about a hydrocelectomy.

-- Needle aspiration: Caregivers put a needle through your scrotum and into your hydrocele.
+- Needle aspiration: Healthcare providers put a needle through your scrotum and into your hydrocele.
 The fluid is drained from your scrotum through the needle.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.